 Another area that has been cleaned up recently is the Juepincho area.
 I’ve mentioned it above as a good place to visit for Tapas on a Thursday and it’s also a good place to visit for a drink too.

-What to see and do in Zaragoza?
+Things to do in Zaragoza?

 Zaragoza has a lot to offer, it has many museums, churches, cathedrals and parks.

 The Basilica del Pilar is incredible!
 It’s absolutely huge and it’s very easy to appreciate from the outside.
-Going inside is a must do though as it’s so grand and because it’s so big and has so much detail it takes a while to see it all.
+Going inside is a must-do though as it’s so grand and because it’s so big and has so much detail it takes a while to see it all.
 The inside also holds paintings from Goya, a famous painter from the Aragon region.

 After you’ve been inside the Basilica del Pilar be sure to go up the tower to see it from the top and see panoramic views across the city.

 Just slightly away from the historical centre is a palace.
 It does look more like a fort from the outside but once you get inside it’s clear that it’s a palace with a beautiful courtyard filled with Orange Trees.
 The origin of the palace is Muslim with the original tower dating back to the 9th century and the palace constructed in the 11th century.
-This place as you can imagine holds a lot of history, later in the 18th century it was also used as a military base.
-It’s interesting as although the military base ruined a lot of the palace, flooring that was kept under filing cabinets etc were actually preserved by this and as you walk around its evident to see this within the rooms, so make sure you keep looking down at the floor and up, as the ceilings inside are beautiful too!

 If there is just one museum you visit in Zaragoza I would make it the Goya Museum because the city, and a lot of what you see in the city will make more sense once you have visited and learned more about Goya.
 If like me, you don’t and didn’t know who Goya is, he is one of the most important painters in the world and it is said that he is the father of the modern movement.
 Locals are very proud that he is from the Aragon Region of which Zaragoza sits in Spain and therefore a huge amount of his art is in the city.
-This museum is mainly dedicated to paintings with works ranging from the 15th to 20th Century.
-The museum is housed in a Renaissance building and there is an audio-visual which plays regularly in Spanish, French and English which I would recommend seeing.

 For more ideas and recommendations on museums to visit in Zaragoza see my post – things to see and do in Zaragoza.

 A Central Market is the heart of a Spanish city and the one in Zaragoza is not to be missed.
-Constructed in 1903 in the same place that the 13th century market was housed.
+Constructed in 1903 in the same place that the 13th-century market was housed.
 It’s closed on Sundays but the rest of the week it’s bustling with stalls selling a range of foods!

-Walk down Calle de Alfonso.
+Calle de Alfonso

 I love this street because of the Basilica sat so prominently at the end, and the fact that it’s a calm, walking street so definitely take a walk down here when you’re in Zaragoza.

-See Parque Jose Antonio Labordeta.
+Parque Jose Antonio Labordeta

-This Park is a 40 minute walk from the city or a short bus journey (I visited using the hop on, hop off bus which I would also recommend using), and it’s a great way to see a green area of the city.
+This Park is a 40-minute walk from the city or a short bus journey (I visited using the hop-on, hop-off bus which I would also recommend using), and it’s a great way to see a green area of the city.
 Not only that but the park holds the highest point in the city which you can walk up and see the park below and the city in the distance.

 You may be surprised to hear that Zaragoza has a lot of street art.
 This is mainly due to the fact that every year for many years there has been an Urban Street Art festival in Zaragoza called Festival Asalto.
 It’s held in different parts of the city each year and although some of the pieces only last a few weeks or months, others last a few years.